 How to play FMOD loops in Unity?

 Loops can be played most safely using the manual method.
-But how do we create loops and how do we stop them?
+But how do we create loops and how do we play and stop them in Unity?

-Then we can move the loop region as much as we want, similar to some DAW’s.
-Move the loop region to include the whole audio file, save and build the project.
+Then we can move the loop region as far as we want, similar to some DAWs.
+Move the loop region so that it encompasses the entire audio instrument, save and build the project.

 How to stop FMOD loops in Unity?